sentrychris/psmonitor/README.md

 - A strong password is randomly created, securely hashed, and stored in the database.
 - The plaintext password is:
   - Stored securely in the system keyring, scoped to the current user account.
-  - (For headless mode only) Returned via the CLI.
+  - Optionally and for headless mode only, written to a credentials file in the user's home directory.
 - Authentication is handled via time-limited [JWT](https://jwt.io/) access tokens (valid for 10 seconds by default).
 - Tokens must be included in the `Authorization: Bearer <token>` header for any authenticated endpoints.